ylaboratory/ETNA/README.md

 # ETNA: Embedding to Network Alignment

-This repo contains the scripts to run the ETNA method and corresponding analysis described in the Li et al. paper,
+This repository contains the scripts to run the ETNA method and corresponding analysis described in the Li et al. paper,
 _Joint embedding of biological networks for cross-species functional alignment_.